chocolateboy/gm-storage/README.md

 ### Options

-The `GMStorage` constructor optionally takes the following options:
+The `GMStorage` constructor optionally takes an object with the following options:

 #### verify